Renewable system cuts energy costs

 The NHS is constantly under pressure to cut costs at every level.
 From bedside care to external suppliers, everyone is feeling the pinch.
 One such hospital is Birmingham Heartlands Hospital which wanted to cut energy costs and become more environmentally friendly.
 It turned to family owned heating, ventilation and cooling industries supplier, Transtherm Cooling Industries, which delivered a more renewable energy power system.

 The Trust were looking to reduce their carbon footprint and called upon the experience of Transtherm to help them find bespoke solutions in cooling equipment to cool their existing power systems.
-As the site was fully operational, the best way to achieve this was to use a gas fired, power generating set that provides both heat and power.
-Which is an ideal solution for hospitals as they require large amounts of both.
-Transtherm then provided adiabatic coolers and air blast coolers to dissipate any unwanted heat when it is not being recovered.

 With a successful installation and proven reduction in cost, we’re pleased that the Trust decided to implement the same infrastructure across their other sites in and around Birmingham.